Recommended Flow

 - spawn barrier removal

-After ownership and placement are confirmed, Nexori steps back.
+After ownership and the start gate are confirmed, Nexori steps back.
 Your rules mod owns the mode-specific logic.

 Examples: